TheZetner/utilitarian/README.md

 **Package Related**

+  * `usePackage()`
-  * `usePackage()` - Tries to attach a package, if missing: tries to install it.
+      - Tries to attach a package, if missing: tries to install it.
 [Source](https://github.com/sussyfuss/usefulScripts)
+  * `libraries()`
-  * `libraries()` - Attach numerous packages at once using bare names, quoted names, or a character vector of names
+      - Attach numerous packages at once using bare names, quoted names, or a character vector of names

+**Addins**

+  * `insertViewAddin()`
+      - To quickly cut a pipeline short and view the tibble at that step.
+Find in the Addin menu or bind it to something convenient.
+  * `insertGlimpseAddin()`
+      - To quickly cut a pipeline short and glimpse the tibble at that step.
+Find in the Addin menu or bind it to something convenient.